 Volunteer at a Facility

-Volunteer and donation management programs under the direction of the VA Center for Development and Civic Engagement are following revised protocols during the ongoing response to the coronavirus pandemic.
-So that we may provide you with more information regarding your interest in serving America's Veterans, please provide your contact information below and click 'Submit'.
+Thank you for your interest in making a difference in the lives of Veterans!
+To provide you with more information regarding your interest in serving America's Veterans, please provide your contact information below and click 'Submit'.
 All fields marked with an asterisk are required.

 The Paperwork Reduction Act of 1995 requires us to notify you that this information collection is in accordance with the clearance requirements of section 3507 of the Paperwork Reduction Act of 1995.
 We may not conduct or sponsor, and you are not required to respond to a collection of information unless it displays a valid OMB number.
 We anticipate that the time expended by all individuals who must complete this form will average 15 minutes.
 This includes the time it will take to read instructions, gather the necessary facts and fill out the form.
 The form is used to assist personnel of both voluntary organizations, which recruit volunteers from their membership, and the VA in the selection, screening and placement of volunteers in the nationwide VA Voluntary Service program.
 The volunteer program supplements the medical care and treatment of veteran patients in all VA medical centers.